luoken/forecast_task/README.md

 # Forecast

 A mix task showing a 5 day forecast for a city and state in the US.
-The output is displayed in fahrenheit.
+The output will be displayed in fahrenheit.

 This task uses weatherbit.io as an api.